Rao: Governor

 After high school, I headed to the Boston area for college.
 The summer after my freshman year, I landed my first real programming job—writing assembly code for Microsoft back in 1982.
 In hindsight, I’d be a lot richer had I just skipped college and stayed there.
 Shrug.

 Instead, I finished my degree out East, and eventually made my way back to the West Coast.
-Over the years, I’ve worked as a programmer, a researcher, and for the last 27 years, a professor at UC Berkeley (see my full professional qualifications).
+Over the years, I’ve worked as a programmer, a researcher, and for the last 27 years, a professor at UC Berkeley.
+My academic research focuses heavily on algorithm design and optimization.
+Inside the classroom, I teach massive courses—often consisting of 500 to 800 students at a time—covering topics like Discrete Math, Probability, Artificial Intelligence, and Pedagogy.
+Beyond teaching and research, my role involves deep engagement in public service and educational policy, including time spent serving on the Berkeley High School Site Council and shaping administrative standards across the UC system.

 Random other things: Live music at Eli’s Mile High Club with a Ghost Town IPA is great.
 Before golf, I played basketball (more tall than talented).
 Such a beautiful game.
 Ran a marathon once to impress a girl, was pretty fast.
 Generally chill, sometimes passionate.